The goals of the KCS Design Session include:

 - Strategic Framework – Describes how the benefits of KCS align with or contribute to the company’s high-level goals and objectives.

 - Content Standard – Describes the structure or format of an article, the intent of each of the fields, recommendation on the writing style, metadata definitions, and the article life cycle and states.
-The content standard also defines the Article Quality Index (AQI): the criteria by which article will be scored.
+The content standard also defines the Content Standard Checklist: the criteria by which the article can be assessed against the content standard.

 - Workflow – Describes the Solve Loop process, which includes reuse, linking, and integrating the creation and improvement of knowledge into the problem solving process.
-This deliverable also describes the Process Integration Indicators (PII) that will be used to assess compliance with the workflow (link rate and more importantly link accuracy)
+This deliverable also describes the Process Adherence Review (PAR) that will be used to assess compliance with the workflow (link rate and more importantly link accuracy)

 - Performance Assessment Model – The measures for individuals, teams, and organizational performance.
 Defining the KCS licensing model is also an important element of the Performance Assessment Model.